Post

 Program headers (segments) describe how the operating system should load and map parts of an executable into memory.

-<!> Segments are required to run the binary
+⚠️ Segments are required for the binary to run.

 1